section

 Good identity pages should help the rest of the site mutate coherently.

-If this page works, it makes the shifts across software, services, play, and the website guide feel related instead of random.
+If this page works, it makes the shifts across software, search, services, play, and the website guide feel related instead of random.

 Attention Register